infiniticio/docs.infinitic.io/content/en/tasks/writing-tasks.md

 - a class name
 - a method name and its serialized parameters.

 This entirely describes the task to execute.
-That's why a client (or a workflow) only uses interfaces (and does not need to know any actual implementation).
+That's why a client (or a workflow) only uses interfaces and does not need to know an actual implementation.

 <alert type="warning">